Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Added dht11 sensor to the combined code in the arduino.
 (Now this code has nrf24l01, hcsro4, mq2, and dht11 implemented - Compiled successfully).
 - Organized data in a variable that separates values with a ",".
 Need to figure out how to implement json structure. (jonas explained, json not needed from Arduino).
 - Error when running as the data for dht11 sensor returns 0 and 0 for temperature and humidity.
 - Ran sensor individually with script done on friday, it works.
-Currently trying to find the issue within the combined code as the logic and commands are the same as the individual script.
+Currently trying to find the issue within the combined code as the logic and commands are the same.

 #### Marco: